 Select examples that provide funding for bicycle and pedestrian projects include the following:

-- Transportation Alternatives Program (TAP).
+- Transportation Alternatives (TA).
 This is the main program that funds trails and other bicycle and pedestrian projects across the country.
 This competitive reimbursement program includes most activities eligible under the historically funded Transportation Enhancements program, the Safe Routes to School (SRTS) program, which funds programs and projects that encourage children and their families to walk and bike safely to school, and the Recreational Trails Program, which provides funds to develop and maintain recreational trails and related facilities.

 - Congestion Mitigation and Air Quality Improvement (CMAQ).
 This program provides funds to state DOTs, MPOs and other sponsors to fund projects that will contribute to air quality improvements in ozone, carbon monoxide and/or particulate matter, and provide congestion relief.